aanddrew/Demise/README.md

 ---Demise---

-The plan:
+This is a 3d first-person maze crawling experience.
-	Make a 3d game rendered in the style of wolfenstein/doom.

-	Rendered using a binary space partition (bsp).
+It is a 3d game rendered in the style of wolfenstein/doom using a binary space partition (bsp).

-	The game will use SFML to draw the 2d graphics, but 3d projection and perspective is done internally.
+The game uses SFML to draw the 2d graphics, but 3d projection and perspective is done internally.

-This is the prototype stage of the project.
-We're testing new ideas and learning techniques that need to be used.
+Game engine and graphics by Andrew Weller,
+Level Design by Trey Nevitt.